The 10 Best SUVs in Canada For 2023

 Upfront Cost

 Purchase Price: Depending on the brand and model, as well as any added features or trim packages, the price of an SUV can vary widely.
-Additionally, if youโre considering financing the vehicle, interest rates and loan terms can significantly impact the overall amount you end up paying.
+The MSRP is the base price, but freight and pre-delivery inspection fees, air conditioning surcharge, Tire Resource Recovery Environmental Fee and some other fees usually apply and add hundreds to thousands of dollars to the purchase price.
+Additionally, if you’re considering financing the vehicle, interest rates and loan terms can significantly impact the overall amount you end up paying.

 It’s important to understand how car loans work in Canada and whether you should buy or lease.
 Even dealership promotions may not turn into all they’re cracked up to be.
 Deals like zero-percent financing offer absolutely no benefit for most people and come with hidden costs.